 Other useful information

-The paths on the route above the Monsal Trail are narrow and in places, it takes you along a steep hill which can seem exposed if you’re not used to walking along paths like that.
-If you’d rather not do then you can skip this section and keep on the Monsal Trail instead.
+The paths on the route above the Monsal Trail are narrow, and in places it takes you along a steep hill which can seem exposed if you’re not used to walking along paths like that.
+If you’d rather not do that, then you can skip this section and keep on the Monsal Trail instead.
 However, the Monsal Trail is very popular so best to avoid if you prefer a quieter walk.

 On the Monsal Trail look for the Common Spotted Orchids, mostly in June and July.